microspectrometer/dev-kit-2020/PYTHON.md

 hardware/firmware reusing any of the schematics, PCB layout, or firmware provided by Chromation.

-## Use the Python API
+## Python API `microspeclib` is active

 Chromation actively maintains `microspeclib`.
-We use this library to create all of our applications.
+We use this library to create all of our applications, both for internal work and for external example applications.
+If you make a modification you want to share, or find a bug, or if you have a feature request, please let us know.

+## Modifying the Python API

-Chromation encourages using the `microspeclib` Python API, even when building your own hardware/firmware.
+Chromation encourages using the `microspeclib` Python API even when building your own hardware/firmware.

 The `microspeclib` API is easy to customize/extend for users to